When you’re self-employed, you can manage taxes yourself. But if you’re not familiar with the UK tax process, you might be worried about it.

 Know how to reduce your bill legally

-It’s important to know what information to report to only pay what you need in taxes.
+It’s important to know what information to report so you only pay what you need in taxes.

 You’ll need to pay taxes based on what you earn from your self-employed operations.
 But, you can deduct certain business expenses to reduce your taxable income.
 So, make sure you know what costs are deductible.